Borum: Borum church

-Prehistory
+Bronze Age burial mounds

-The area of Borum has a very rich prehistory.
-North west of the village, towards the lake of Lading Sø, is an elevated plateau overlooking the surrounding landscape, with remains of several ancient tumuli.
-The most outstanding is Borum Eshøj, a tumuli grave from the Nordic Bronze Age and formerly one of the largest long barrows in Denmark.
-The site, which is a protected cultural heritage site, also holds remains of Bronze Age settlements, and a couple of contemporary houses have been reconstructed here.
+North west of the village, towards the lake of Lading Sø, is an elevated plateau overlooking the surrounding landscape, with remains of several Bronze Age burial mounds (tumuli).
+The most famous is Borum Eshøj, containing three remarkably preserved oak coffins, with the skeletons of two men and a woman, wearing intact clothing, daggers, combs and other grave goods, from the 14th century BC (Nordic Bronze Age).
+It is formerly one of the largest long barrows in Denmark.
+First explored in the 1870s, it is now a protected cultural heritage site.
+There is also has a Bronze Age settlement with some replica houses.